Facebook

 Relevant Signatories will report on the policies or terms of service that are relevant to Measure 18.2 and on their approach towards persistent violations of these policies.

-As mentioned in our baseline report, our policies and approach to tackle misinformation are published in our Transparency Centre:
+Our policies and approach to tackle harmful false or misleading information, which Meta interprets as misinformation, are published in our Transparency Centre:

 These include specific actions taken against actors that repeatedly share misinformation.
 We take action against Pages, groups, accounts and domains that repeatedly share or publish content that is rated False or Altered, near-identical to what fact-checkers have debunked as False or Altered, and content we enforce against under our policy on vaccine misinformation.
 If Pages, groups, accounts or websites repeatedly share such content they will see their distribution reduced.